DavyJonesLocker/ember-validations/2-0-goals.md

 Ember Data itself has unfortunately gone in a very different direction.
 It will be up to ember-validations to have to push for the current implementation of DS.Errors to be either dropped or replaced with something that is suitable for complex error message handling and correction.

+## Refactor with es2015 syntax

+I'd like to move as much code over to es2015.

+## Break up test modules into individual files

+One Best Practice we are putting into place at DockYard is one test module per file. ember-validation's test suite violates this rule quite a bit.